naoshibaikyu/cyborgresistance/halloween.md

 OniSilver: **[looking around his surroundings]** Hmmm...
 The age of this place...
 It seems most unstable.
 While there may not be any hostile threat, we must still be cautious.

+%End of Act 2

+@ACTNUM: ACT 3

+@LOCATIONcastle: MYSTERIOUS CASTLE

-UlalaMolly Sad: All the windows are boarded up too!
+UlalaMolly Sad: **[frantically looking around for an exit]** All the windows are boarded up too!
 We're trapped in here!

 WitchArrietty: Calm yourself!
+There can be a backdoor exit or something.
+Besides, if we reallly need to, we can just transform and blow up the door anyways.

+UlalaMolly: O-oh...
+That's right.
+Haha.

 EpFin